kazi-kabir/theodinproj/javascript-basics/etch-a-sketch/README.md

 x make grid

-- stop the one red one
+- hover effect
+  x trigger an event when mouseover

-- permanently change colour on mouseover
+  - change div colour on mouseover
-    - trigger something on mouseover
+    - give each div a unique ID

+- clear button

 - host this somewhere